-The effect and cost to re-create financial statement information for 10 years was not practical.
+^{} The effect and cost to re-create financial statement information for 10 years was not practical.
+Information was prepared prospectively from June 30, 2015 for GASB Statement No. 68 purposes.

 REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING AND ON COMPLIANCE AND OTHER MATTERS BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS